Cinema of Mexico: 1896–1911: Silent films; the Porfiriato

 Mexican cinema continued to become more available across the country, thanks in part to businessmen such as Guillermo Becerril, Carlos Mongrand and Salvador Toscano.
 The origin of early Mexican film-making is generally associated with Salvador Toscano Barragán, who introduced the filmed reportage.
-In 1898 Toscano made the country's first film with a plot, titled Don Jaun Tenorio.
+In 1898 Toscano made the country's first film with a plot, titled Don Juan Tenorio.
 During the Mexican Revolution, Toscano recorded several clips of the battles, which would become a full-length documentary in 1950 under the title Memories of a Mexican, assembled by his daughter.
 Other short films were either created or influenced from French film-makers.

-By 1906, 16 movie theaters opened their doors to accommodate the popularity of cinema in Mexico City.
+By 1906, 16 movie theaters had opened their doors to accommodate the popularity of cinema in Mexico City.
 Carpas, or tent shows, were popular beginning in 1911 where lower-class citizens would perform picaresque humor and theatrical plays, a place for training for aspiring actors.
 Politically affiliated films appeared in 1908; these would be deemed propagandistic by today's standards.
 Significant battles were filmed and broadcast during the Revolution, which fueled Mexicans' excitement in cinema.
 In addition, the first intents to formalize the Mexican cinematic industry were made between 1905 and 1906, with the creation of the first Mexican distributing companies.
-Some of the most important companies were Empresa Cinematográfica Mexicana, American Amusement Company, Compañía Explotadora de Cinematógrafos and Unión Cinematográfica.
+Some of the most important companies were Empresa Cinemotagráfica Mexicana, Compañia Nacional Productora de Películas, Azteca Films, Filmadora Nacional, and Union Cinemotagráfica.